Due diligence reporting tool

 Please detail which ratings companies or publications you have sponsored or paid money to and over which periods.

 We don’t sponsor any ratings companies.
+For organisations which provide our ratings, our subscription approach is:

 Does your platform have a net promoter score (NPS)?
-If so what is it?
+If so, what is it?

 How many people work in your servicing team?

-Over 150 people are employed in servicing our advice firm partners using Nucleus Wrap.
+Over 168 people are employed in servicing our users (as at 5 March 2026).

 Where are your servicing people based?